MetaMask/metamask-improvement-proposals/README.md

 3. Ensure a committed set of developers are ready to adopt changes before investing time in implementation.

-# Proposal lifecycle or "workflow"
+# Proposal lifecycle
-To maintain consistency and ensure a smooth evaluation process, the all proposals will be assigned one of the following stages throughout its lifecycle:
+To maintain consistency and ensure a smooth evaluation process, all proposals will be assigned one of the following stages throughout its lifecycle:

-1. Draft: Initial proposal submission.
+1. **Draft**: Initial proposal submission.
-2. Review: Community feedback and discussion.
+2. **Review**: Community feedback and discussion.
-3. Last Call: Final revisions and acceptance criteria.
+3. **Last Call**: Final revisions and acceptance criteria.
-4. Accepted: Proposal approved by MetaMask team.
+4. **Accepted**: Proposal approved by MetaMask team.
-5. Implemented: Changes have been integrated into MetaMask.
+5. **Implemented**: Changes have been integrated into MetaMask.
-6. Rejected: Proposal deemed not suitable for implementation.
+6. **Rejected**: Proposal deemed not suitable for implementation.

 ![image](./assets/MIP%20Lifecyle.png)